MohammadKasaei/Mohammadreza-Kasaei/README.md

 <!-- <p style="text-align:left;"> -->

  I am a research associate (postdoc) at the [University of Edinburgh](https://www.ed.ac.uk/).
 My research focuses on efficient machine learning for robotics including deep reinforcement learning and computer vision.
-These days, I am particularly interested in neural ODE and its applications in developing scalable imitation learning algorithms, physics-informed neural networks to learn residual dynamics and residual actions, also deep learning approaches for visual object perception, segmentation and grasp pose prediction in highly cluttered environments.
+These days, I am particularly interested in neural ODE and its applications in developing scalable imitation learning algorithms, physics-informed neural networks (PINN) to learn residual dynamics and residual actions, also deep learning approaches for visual object perception, segmentation and grasp pose prediction in highly cluttered environments.
 I have evaluated my works on different robotic platforms, including Nextage, robotic arms (UR5, Franka), legged robots (biped and quadruped) and soft robots.
  <!-- </p> -->
 <br />
 <br />